btcpayserver/btcpayserver-doc/README.md

 Only file a [Github issue](https://github.com/btcpayserver/btcpayserver/issues) for technical issues you can't resolve through other channels or feature requests you've validated with other members of community.

-Please check out our [official website](https://btcpayserver.org/), our [complete documentation](https://github.com/btcpayserver/btcpayserver-doc) and [FAQ](https://github.com/btcpayserver/btcpayserver-doc/tree/master/FAQ#btcpay-frequently-asked-questions-and-common-issues) for more details.
+Please check out our [official website](https://btcpayserver.org/), [complete documentation](https://docs.btcpayserver.org/) and [FAQ](https://docs.btcpayserver.org/FAQ/) for more details.

 ## Contributing

 Pull requests are welcome and appreciated.
 To contribute to BTCPay Server, first check the [contributing guidelines](docs/Contribute/README.md).

-If you're beginner, take a look at the step by step guide on how to contribute to BTCPay Server documentation below.
+If you're a beginner, take a look at the step by step guide on how to contribute to BTCPay Server documentation below.

 [![Contributing to Documentation](https://img.youtube.com/vi/bSDROcdSSWw/mqdefault.jpg)](https://www.youtube.com/watch?v=bSDROcdSSWw)